Get answers to your medical imaging questions

-We strive to schedule your appointment at the best time possible for you.
+We strive to schedule your appointment at the best time possible.
 To that end, many of our imaging centers offer extended hours, including early mornings, evenings and weekends.
-In some cases, we can bring you in for a procedure on the same day you call.
+In some cases, we can schedule you for a procedure on the same day you call.

 If you’re unable to keep your appointment, please call the specific American Health Imaging location where you’re scheduled 24 hours before your designated arrival time so we may try to fill your appointment with someone on our waiting list.

 Hospitals often reschedule “low-risk” patients in response to emergency needs for imaging equipment.
-American Health Imaging doesn’t have an emergency department so your appointment is your time and someone with more urgent needs will not postpone, interrupt, or move your appointment to a different date.
+American Health Imaging doesn’t have an emergency department, so your appointment is your time, and someone with more urgent needs will not postpone, interrupt, or move it to a different date.

 Most insurance plans have some type of a deductible to meet before partial or full benefits apply to healthcare costs.